Jhabindra-bioinfo/DeepAtten-Immune/README.md

-# Deep Learning Frameworks for Identifying Immunogenic Neoepitopes
+# DeepAtten-Immune: A Deep Learning Frameworks for Identifying Immunogenic Neoepitopes

 This repository provides tools for the identification of immunogenic peptides using deep learning models, specifically designed for MHC class I and MHC class II molecules.